 20. No More Dinners Out

-One of the ways to save money by going green is to cut down on your dinners out simply.
+One of the methods to save money while being environmentally friendly is to cut down on your dinners out simply.
 Dining out is oftentimes expensive, increases your carbon footprint by producing additional garbage, not to mention unhealthy.
 Start the practice of eating at home to eliminate unnecessary food wastes and supporting sustainable ingredients.

 21. Don’t Buy Bottled Water

 Bottled water uses plastic products that do the most terrible harm to the environment.
-If you want to go green and save money, skip bottled water and consider using faucet water filters or reusable water bottles.
+If you want to be environmentally friendly and save money, skip bottled water and consider using tap water (don’t forget about faucet water filters) or reusable water bottles.

 22. Spend on the Basics Only